Gizra/drupal-starter/README.md

 You can open this project in GitHub Codespaces by clicking the badge at the top of this README.
 This will open a Codespace with the project already cloned and ready to go.

-Once the installation is complete, you can use `ddev login` to log in to the site as admin user using your default browser.
+Once the installation is complete (takes about 10 minutes), you can use `ddev login` to log in to the site as admin user using your default browser.

 ## Local Installation